Official websites use .gov

 This course uses a learning management system (LMS) for content delivery, assignments and examinations.
 A laptop or tablet is required to attend this course.
 This course will require pre-course work within the LMS prior to arrival on campus.

-Successful completion of this course satisfies the training and education requirements for the International Association of Arson Investigators Fire Investigation Technician certification.
+Successful completion of this course satisfies the training and education requirements for the International Association of Arson Investigators Fire Investigation Technician (IAAI-FIT) designation.

 Pre-course materials and course syllabus